-Electricmeg creates a sense of balance through music, photography, words and actions.
-A child of the Beat movement and deeply committed to equality, she infuses the wondrous nature of the universe, with all of its infinite possibilities, into the fabric of her creative energy.
+creates a sense of balance through music, sound design, photography, videography, words and movement.
+A true child of the 1960s, she infuses the wondrous nature of the universe, with all of its infinite possibilities, into the fabric of her creative energy.

 Growing in up Goshen NY she was active in the musical life of the town and branched out to study at SUNY Potsdam, the Eastman School of Music and the Berklee School of Music.
 She performed with the New York City Youth Symphony Orchestra from 1981-1983 before heading off to the Indiana University School of Music in Bloomington, where she received a Bachelor of Music Education in 1988.